MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/retrieve-rules.md

 ## Example: retrieve for a ruleset with message formats

-This example returns data for all of the rules in the *Solution Checker* ruleset in French.
-If the desired languague is English, then just leave off the Accept-Language header.
+This example returns data for all of the rules in the *Solution Checker* ruleset in the French language.
+If the desired language is English, then just remove the Accept-Language header.

 **Request**